+The second key insight of modern psychodynamic theory pertains to the organization of consciousness and the nature of defense mechanisms (Magnavita, 2008).
 The fourth system of character adaptation is the defensive system, and it refers to the ways in which individuals manage their actions, feelings, and thoughts, and specifically the way individual's shift the focus of conscious attention to maintain a state of psychic equilibrium in times of threat or insecurity.
 The defensive system is the most diffuse of the character adaptation systems; however, it can nevertheless be specified by examining how images, impulses, cravings, and desires from the nonverbal systems (i.e., habit, experiential, relational) are integrated (or not) with the individual's self-conscious justifications for being (for a recent review of psychological defense consistent with the current formulation, see Hart, 2014).